krange/AppsFlyer/README.md

 The supported methods are:

-for appInstall please use:
+for appInstall please use
 		window.plugins.appsFlyer.notifyAppID(appId, devKey);

-for in app events please use:
+for in app events please use
 		window.plugins.appsFlyer.notifyAppID(appId, devKey, eventName, eventValue);

 - appId: (String)(Required) App ID provided from AppsFlyer